 The Royal Commission into Institutional Responses to Child Sexual Abuse recently reviewed the evidence to consider the various factors that contribute to the heightened risk of abuse for children with disability, including their over-representation in institutional care settings and greater interaction with unfamiliar adults.
 It also highlighted the problems with viewing disability as a stand-alone risk factor for maltreatment, rather than focusing on the particular social contexts that contribute to children’s vulnerability.

-This webinar will outline current understandings of disability and present recent research findings on the prevalence, risk and prevention of abuse for children with disability.
-Practical strategies for inclusive practice will be discussed, with a focus on creating child-safe organisations.
+This webinar outlined current understandings of disability and presented recent research findings on the prevalence, risk and prevention of abuse for children with disability.
+Practical strategies for inclusive practice were discussed, with a focus on creating child-safe organisations.